Top local movers for Durham to Houston moves

 - Houston’s population is about 712% greater than Durham.

-- Houston's public transportation has a score of 5 out of 10 versus Durham's lower score of 4.
+- Houston’s public transportation score of 5 out of 10 is higher than Durham’s score of 4.

 - Houston is more walkable than Durham with a score of 47 out of 100 vs Durham’s 30 out of 100.

 - With a score of 49 out of 100, Houston is more bike-friendly than Durham, which has a score of 38 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Houston’s crime rate is higher than Durham with a score of 63.5 compared to Durham’s 54.72.
 This means that Houston neighborhoods are safer than 63.5% of all U.S. neighborhoods, and Durham neighborhoods are safer than 54.72%.